jjcosgrove/brightosd/README.md

 # BrightOSD

-MacOS BezelUI client/server apps for displaying brightness OSD when using external monitors.
+macOS BezelUI client/server apps for displaying brightness OSD when using external monitors.

 ## Demo